InCommon and Azure AD - The Multilateral Federation Challenge

 Multilateral Federation with Azure AD

 Two of the most popular solutions for establishing a multilateral federation enabled Identity Provider are open source projects: Shibboleth and SimpleSAMLphp.
-Both can be deployed on prem or in the cloud.
+Both can be deployed on premises or in the cloud.
 These solutions can be configured to authenticate against Azure AD, and integrate multilateral federation metadata for other Identity Providers and Service Providers.

 Some campuses lack the internal staffing resources to run such projects in-house.
 To address that challenge, Cirrus Identity offers a cloud-hosted and fully managed Bridge solution.
 The Cirrus Bridge addresses the mismatches between Federation expectations and Azure AD capabilities.
 With the Cirrus Bridge, universities can use Azure AD as their primary IdP and participate in InCommon/eduGAIN.
 Because the Bridge is a managed service, universities don't have to allocate much IT resource to the service, and can focus on other priorities.

 Cirrus Identity is a long-time member of the higher education and research identity management community.
 We participated actively in the recent Identity Provider as a Service workgroup chartered by the InCommon Technical Advisory Committee.
-We are also one of the founding companies in the soon-to-be formalized InCommon Catalyst program.
+We are also one of the founding companies in the InCommon Catalyst program.